Ownfos/Tradungeon/README.md

 - Find them and buy or sell items.
 - Harness the nature of fluctuating market price to earn money.
 How much the NPCs value each item changes everyday.
 Try to buy cheap and sell expensive!

 #### Survive
 - Make sure you control hunger and thirst.
-- You can loot food and water from the dungeon or buy from NPCs.
+- You can loot food and water from the dungeon or buy them from NPCs.

 ## Development Tools
 - C++